ruppinlab/covid_metabolism/README.md

 Scripts for gene expression-level analysis:

 * de.and.gsea.R: differential expression (DE) and gene set enrichment analysis (GSEA) between the SARS-CoV-2-infected samples and non-infected controls in each dataset
+* de.and.gsea.remdesivir.R: DE and GSEA analysis for the Vero E6 cell remdesivir treatment data

 ### GEM